profit-prophet00/Options-price-calculator/README.md

 1. **Understanding the Black-Scholes Formula**: Break down the components of the model and learn the mathematics behind it.
 2. **Data Retrieval**: Use the `yfinance` library to fetch real market data for options analysis.
 3. **Model Implementation**: Apply the Black-Scholes model in Python using an object-oriented approach.
-4. **Visualization**: Create stunning plots to visualize option prices and the Greeks.
+4. **Visualization**: Create plots to visualize option prices and the Greeks.
 5. **Sensitivity Analysis**: Investigate how option prices respond to variations in different parameters.

 <br>